mohamadkhalaj/Daryaban/README.md

-# Savior
+# Daryaban
-EcoSavior is a Django website that allows users to report pollution in coasts, jungles, and other environments.
+Daryaban is a Django website that allows users to report pollution in coasts, jungles, and other environments.
 Our goal is to help users identify and locate pollution so that it can be cleaned up and the environment can be restored.
-Whether you're an individual, a community, or an organization, EcoSavior provides a platform for reporting and tracking pollution in a simple and efficient manner.
+Whether you're an individual, a community, or an organization, Daryaban provides a platform for reporting and tracking pollution in a simple and efficient manner.

 # Features
 This project offers a range of features to help you report and clean up polluted areas, including: